 - Two years from the time the disabled worker knew or should have known that the disease was due to the nature of employment.

-The best policy to follow is simple: Anytime you are injured on the job, regardless of how minor the injury may seem to be, you should report it immediately.
+The best policy to follow is simple: Anytime you are injured on the job in New York, regardless of how minor the injury may seem to be, you should report it immediately.
 This not only protects your employer, but it also protects your rights under New York’s workers compensation laws.
 Additionally, if you are diagnosed with any condition that could be the result of a work-related issue this should be reported immediately, even if you do not file a workers compensation claim.

 When you are injured on the job, even what may seem like a minor injury at the time, you are jeopardizing your rights to collect benefits for the injury.
 This means that should you later have symptoms that develop, your failure to report an injury could mean your claim for benefits is denied, even if the problem began at work.

-Workers compensation laws are extremely complicated and often, workers are uncertain what their rights and responsibilities are under the law.
+New York’s workers’ compensation laws are extremely complicated and often, workers are uncertain what their rights and responsibilities are under the law.
 Any worker who has suffered any work-related injury or believes they have an illness that may be job-related should report their condition to their employer immediately.
-Once you have done this, it is typically a good idea to contact a workers compensation attorney, particularly if your initial claim is denied by the insurance company.
-While you have the obligation to meet certain requirements for reporting your illness or injury, your employer also has reporting responsibilities to their insurer and to the New York Workers Compensation Board.
+Once you have done this, it is typically a good idea to contact a New York workers’ compensation attorney, particularly if your initial claim is denied by the insurance company.
+While you have the obligation to meet certain requirements for reporting your illness or injury, your employer also has reporting responsibilities to their insurer and to the New York Workers’ Compensation Board.
 Keep in mind, even if you are involved in a seemingly minor incident such as slipping, banging your head or banging your knees, report it to your employer immediately.
 Protect your rights under the law.